 The Swindon Down Syndrome group recognise the importance of supporting local people with Down Syndrome to gain work experience and progress into employment.
-For this reason, we have appointed Jenny Williams as our local WorkFit Liaison Officer.
+For this reason, we have funded our own WorkFit Liaison Officer.

 WorkFit is about being there every step of the way of someone’s employment journey.
-Jenny makes regular visits to our young people in their work place, which ensures success in the long-term for both the employer and individual.
+Our WorkFit Liaison Officer makes regular visits to our young people in their work place, which ensures success in the long-term for both the employer and individual.

 WorkFit in Swindon

 We have a local WorkFit Liaison Officer who works directly people with Down’s syndrome and employers.
 For any questions or to get involved please email firstname.lastname@example.org